 If you are in need of pastoral care, would like to request a visit, or would like to report a hospitalization, please call or email the church office.
-Our pastors, Pastor Steve Pierce our Interim Pastor, and Rev. Erin Raska our Associate Pastor are available to meet and pray with members during a hospitalization, or at the time of grief and loss.
+Our Pastors Jeff Lehn and Erin Raska are available to meet and pray with members during a hospitalization, or at the time of grief and loss.
 Home bound members can request a visit as well in order to stay connected.
 Pastors are also available to walk alongside in planning funerals and weddings.
 Counseling in these areas are include.

-Sue Sklansky, as Director of Congregational Care and Engagement, works closely with the Pastoral staff, the Deacons and the Stephen Ministers to ensure the appropriate level of care and follow-up for our members.
+Sue Sklansky, as Director of Congregational Care and Engagement, works closely with the Pastoral staff, and Deacons to ensure the appropriate level of care and follow-up for our members.
 She is available to all church members for individual confidential conversations and support, prayer and visitation.

 The Deacon Care Bookshelf in the Lounge is a lending library with an array of resources such as marriage, grief, parenting, and health concerns.
 Members can take any of the books at no charge to keep.
 Donated books are accepted.